laurent22/joplin/README.md

 # Plugins

 The **desktop app** has the ability to extend beyond its standard functionality by the way of plugins.
-These plugins adhere to the Joplin plugin API and can be installed & configured within the application via the Settings menu (*Windows/Linux*: Tools > Options > Plugins; *macOS*: Joplin > Preferences).
+These plugins adhere to the Joplin plugin API and can be installed & configured within the application via the `Plugins` page in the Configuration screen.
 This menu allows the manual installation of the plugin using the single 'Joplin Plugin Archive' (*.jpl) file.
 Once the application is reloaded the plugins will appear within the plugins menu where they can be toggled on/off or removed entirely.

 Plugins are currently maintained by the community in the [Joplin Discourse 'plugins' category](https://discourse.joplinapp.org/c/plugins/18).
-These plugins should not be considered 'official' and care should be taken to understand any potential risks that come from installation.

 For more information see [Plugins](https://github.com/laurent22/joplin/blob/dev/readme/plugins.md)